cal-dev-lab/headless-cms-blog/headless-next/README.md

 ## Errors
 I am in the process of building this site.
-I am coming across an error with export from '../../pages/api/blog' -> Any advice please let me know.
+I am coming across an error with export from '../../pages/api/blog' in the <code>[slug].js</code> file.
+Any help please let me know.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).